degdigital/Phingento/README.md

     In that case the default store will be available at http://projectname.yourhostname.com/ while the other websites will be available at http://projectname-runcode.yourhostname.com/.

-* rebuild: Creates the Magento runtime directory and lib directory (projectname_mage, projectname_lib), applies patch files located in the project root, and then runs relink.
+* __rebuild:__ Creates the Magento runtime directory and lib directory (projectname_mage, projectname_lib), applies patch files located in the project root, and then runs relink.
 The lib directory is for code completion in your ide (add as a External Library in PhpStorm), while the runtime directory (projectname_mage) is the directory that actually runs your magento code.

-* relink: Deletes all symlinks in the project runtime directory (projectname_mage), and then symlinks in all custom code, the media directory, and var/sessions into the runtime directory.
+* __relink:__ Deletes all symlinks in the project runtime directory (projectname_mage), and then symlinks in all custom code, the media directory, and var/sessions into the runtime directory.
+In the course of the development process you will need to run relink to see new modules, themes, skins, and locale files.

-* flush_cache:  Clears the magento filesystem cache.
+* __flush_cache:__  Clears the magento filesystem cache.

-* development/beta/live_backup: Creates an archive with media, local.xml, and database dumps from the specified environment.
+* __development/beta/live_backup:__ Creates an archive with media, local.xml, and database dumps from the specified environment.

-* compass_watch: Starts [compass] (http://compass-style.org/) watcher in all compass enabled skin directories.
+* __compass_watch:__ Starts [compass] (http://compass-style.org/) watcher in all compass enabled skin directories.

 Shared Code
 -----------